United Kingdom-Riccarton: Building construction work

 — project value,

-Ideal examples will be of similar scope, type and complexity as the subject of this project within a live environment, as well as delivered under the same contract type (design and build contract).
+Ideal examples will be of similar scope, type and complexity as the subject of this project.
+Each example must not exceed two A4 pages.

-As stated above in ‘2) Selection Stage Evaluation Criteria and Guidance’, each example will be assessed with a weighting of 20 % per examples provided.
+Each example will be assessed with a weighting of 25 % per example provided.

-4C.6 (question weighting 40 %) bidders will be required to confirm that their managerial staff have the following relevant educational and professional qualifications or their equivalents:
+4C.6 (Question Weighting 25 %) Bidders will be required to confirm that their managerial staff have relevant educational and professional qualifications, or their UAE equivalents, such as:

 — CSCS Managerial card,

-Further, we ask that CVs are provided for all key personnel, including:
+Further, we ask that CVs are provided for all key personnel for this specific project.

-Your response should include, but is not limited to:
+The CVs should include, but are not limited to:

 — role and responsibilities for this project,